 534 17 Ave.
 S.W., 403-245-3333, shipandanchor.com

 Start in Eau Claire and go for a stroll along the East Village Riverwalk, ending at The Simmons Building.
-Sip lattes at Phil and Sebastian, have dinner at Charbar or share a scone from Sidewalk Citizen Bakery.
+Once there, you can sip lattes at Phil & Sebastian, have dinner at Charbar or share a scone from Sidewalk Citizen Bakery.
 You can also sit on the rooftop patio and enjoy a drink while looking over the Bow River.

 Take a stroll through Stephen Avenue and stop for dinner and drinks before heading to the theatre.
 The Wednesday Room and Charcut Roast House both have a great menu and an even better atmosphere.
 Leave enough time to walk off some of that food before settling in for a show at Theatre Calgary.
-You’ll want to get tickets in advance and they also have a cash bar and snacks.
+You’ll want to get tickets in advance, and there is also a cash bar and snacks.

 220 9 Ave.
 S.E., 403-294-7440, theatrecalgary.com

 Calling all adrenaline junkies!
 Take a ride on the wild side with the outdoor activities offered by WinSport throughout the year.
 Fly high on a zipline, satisfy your need for speed with bobsledding and downhill karting or take it easy with a round of mini-golf in the summer.
 In the winter, you can ski, snowboard or even try out a downhill tube ride.